Image: c/o pinterest. Salutations to anon photographer

 Looking for local resources?

-like local training materials for how to lobby (thanks Nicolas).
+like local training materials for how to lobby (thanks to Nicolas).

-Of course there are lots of resources and training material available on the CCL Community, and we are still developing our Aussi specific materials, but for for the growing selection of what we have, try searching the google drive for what you need.
+Of course, there are lots of resources and training material available on the CCL Community, and we are still developing our Australia specific materials, but for the growing selection of what we have, try searching our group resources page for what you need.
 Want to get involved with one of the national action teams to learn even more – ask us.